-Except as provided below, we have no obligation under the indentures to seek to avoid these results, or any other legal or financial effects that are
+Except as provided below, we have no obligation under the indentures to seek to avoid these results, or any other legal or financial effects that are disadvantageous to you, in connection with a merger, consolidation or sale or lease of assets that is permitted under the indentures.
+However, we may not take any of these actions unless all the following conditions are met:

-- The merger, sale or lease of assets or other transaction, or the transfer of obligations to a substitute obligor, must not cause a default on the debt securities, and we must not already be in default.
+- Where TOTAL, Total Capital, Total Canada or Total Capital International merges out of existence or sells or leases substantially all of its assets, or transfers its obligations to a substitute obligor, the other entity must be duly organized and validly existing under the laws of the relevant jurisdiction. - The merger, sale or lease of assets or other transaction, or the transfer of obligations to a substitute obligor, must not cause a default on the debt securities, and we must not already be in default.
 For purposes of this no-default test, a default would include an event of default that has occurred and not been cured, as described below under "Default and Related Matters Events of Default What is An Event of Default?"
 A default for this purpose would also include any event that would be an event of default if the requirements for giving us default notice or our default having to exist for a specific period of time were disregarded. - If any of TOTAL, Total Capital, Total Canada or Total Capital International merges out of existence or sells or leases substantially all of its assets, or transfers its obligations to a substitute obligor, the other entity must assume its obligations under the applicable indenture, debt securities and guarantee, including TOTAL's, Total Capital's, Total Canada's and Total Capital International's obligations to pay additional amounts described below under "- Payment of Additional Amounts".
-In the event the jurisdiction of incorporation of the successor or substitute obligor is not the Republic of France with respect to TOTAL, Total Capital and Total Capital International or Canada with respect to Total Canada, such successor or substitute obligor shall also agree to be bound to the obligations described below under "- Payment of Additional Amounts" and "- Optional Tax Redemption" but shall substitute the successor's or substitute obligor's jurisdiction of incorporation for the Republic of France or Canada, as the case may be.
+In the event the jurisdiction of incorporation of the successor or substitute obligor is not the Republic of France with respect to TOTAL, Total Capital and Total Capital International or Canada with respect to Total Canada, such successor or substitute obligor shall also agree to be bound to the obligations described below under "- Payment of Additional Amounts" and "- Optional Tax Redemption" but shall substitute the successor's or substitute obligor's jurisdiction of incorporation of the Republic of France or Canada, as the case may be.